 You must first determine the results you want to achieve.
 Identify the traits you wish to produce in your new fish.
 After this, you can start looking for angelfish whose characteristics can produce those results once they are crossbred.

-I suggest looking for the specific characteristics within the parents themselves.
+I suggest looking for the specific characteristics of the parents themselves.
 This process requires creativity.
 But if you have the experience, it is possible to bring about changes in the coloration, temperament, lifespan, etc.